In all of the cashew cheesecake experimentation I’ve done so far on the blog, I haven’t touched on pumpkin yet. Things had to change!

 Cover cashews with boiling-hot water.
 Let rest, uncovered, at room temperature for 1 hour.
 Then drain thoroughly and set aside.

-In the meantime, add dates to a blender and blend until small bits remain, or it forms a ball.
+In the meantime, add dates to a food processor and blend until small bits remain, or it forms a ball.
 Remove and set aside.

 If using a springform pan, line with parchment paper.
 If using ramekins or muffin tins, cut parchment paper into circles the size of the base of your ramekins or muffin tins.
 Also, cut out two long strips of parchment paper per ramekin and lay them in an "X" shape at the base.
 Top with circle shape.
 This creates little tabs that make removing the cheesecakes easier to pop out once set.
 (For muffin tins, you can also just use cupcake liners.)